facebookexperimental/libunifex/doc/cancellation.md

 it is possible that we might have multiple strategies for achieving the goal of a program that are executing at the same time.

-For example, the goal of (this part of) the program might be "try to download this file or stop trying after 30s".
+For example, the goal of (a part of) the program might be "try to download this file or stop trying after 30s".

 This program might concurrently try download the file and also start